 A primary strength of the local area is the relationship between the workforce system partners, educational institutions, and economic development.
-College of Southern Maryland works with the partners to identify and establish training curriculum to meet area business needs and expectations.
-The College participates on the Board's Strategic Business Engagement Committee.
+College of Southern Maryland works with the partners to identify and establish training curriculum to meet

 Weaknesses continue to be in the area of transportation and barriers getting to and from training or worksites.
 Local partners and Southern Maryland Workforce Development Board Members participate on the Regional Infrastructure Advisory Committee where regional transportation priorities are identified and transportation funding requests are coordinated with local and state officials.
 In addition, the mobile unit provides opportunities to reduce transportation requirements for some of the training and resource options.